 Other than a couple of decent spots—local crafts and souvenirs from the Craft Centre, and the worthy-of-the-hype, over-the-top decor of Joe's Beerhouse—Windhoek felt like a provincial version of Nairobi, which is not a compliment.

-Which resources are the most helpful for planning?
+Which are the most helpful Namibia travel guides?

 The iOverlander app we already told you about proved to be useful for reading reviews and identifying some stops to make on the road when we didn't have cell reception.

 For Etosha, it would have been really cool to have some podcasts or an audiobook that provided information and fun facts about the animals you were looking at.
 We looked, but couldn't find any.

 This isn't a planning resource, but we were super glad to have had some audiobooks to keep us from losing our minds during the MANY monotonous hours on Namibia's horrible roads.
 For fun stories about life as a safari guide, give Whatever You Do, Don't Run a listen.

 Did you need physical maps?

 Yes and no.

 For Etosha, we definitely could have used a detailed guide to the water holes, which to visit, and when.

 Could you get by without ever camping or cooking?

 More easily than we thought.
 There were lodges all over and they all offer food.

 But even if you could afford to not camp, you'd miss out by doing so.

 Probably our favorite night of our entire Namibia trip was at NamibRand Family Hideout, where we “had to" camp but thereby had unforgettable dune-top sunrise and sunset views to ourselves.